kit-wei-venti/auto_cp_logs/README.md

 # We Copy Logs For You ...

 ## How to use?
 There are 2 ways to run this script.
-Run it either from the Bash/Python script.markdown read
+Run it either from the Bash/Python script!
 <br>
 <br>